jvamvas/mbr/experiments/cheng-vlachos-2023-faster/README.md

 * Baselines: MBR without pruning; beam search with beam size 10

 ## Differences to the paper
+* The paper used ChrF++ as a utility metric, we used ChrF as implemented by [fastChrF](https://github.com/jvamvas/fastChrF) (to speed up the experiment).
 * The paper used custom models trained without label smoothing, this reproduction uses an open-source model ([Ng et al., WMT 2019](https://aclanthology.org/W19-5333/)).
 * The paper evaluated on newstest18, this reproduction evaluates on newstest21.
 * The paper used different sets as samples and references.
 Samples were generated using beam search.
 This reproduction uses the same set as samples and references, generated with epsilon sampling.